 After closing the smoker, the temperature recovered in around two minutes- five times faster than the gas grill.
 This demonstrates the power of negative feedback cranking up the smoker's fire pot in response to the cooler conditions.

-Finally, we tested a Weber kettle cooker fueled with coal- in this case, roasting a whole chicken:
+We also tested a Weber kettle cooker fueled with coal- in this case, roasting a whole chicken:

 The first thing to note is coal, unlike gas, slowly declines in heating power over time (the GREEN curve labeled "cooker" measures air temperature a few inches above the grill grate).
 So when you open the lid, you are disproportionately wasting valuable cooking time because a minute now is hotter than a minute later.
 Still, a one minute peek recovers in about two minutes, while a five minute peek takes about five to ten minutes to recover.